 - Selenium is a strong antioxidant that protects cells from damage against free radicals.
 Selenium also strengthens our immune system and contributes to the maintenance of thyroid health.
 Brazil nuts, sardines, oysters, clams, halibut, shrimp, salmon and crab are rich in selenium!

-- Zinc is an essential component in enzymes which are responsible for making protein and hormones.
+- Zinc is an essential component in enzymes that are responsible for making protein and hormones.
 Zinc works closely with magnesium to produce different hormones.
 Shellfish, nuts, seeds and legumes all have high zinc content.

 Vitamin D3 and vitamin K2 can also keep our heart healthy, boost metabolism and stimulates the production of our sex hormones.
 Listen to Dr. Eric Berg as he explains how Vitamin D3 and K2 work together [4:00]: